American Knife and Tool Institute

 At a Glance:

-Virginia state knife law imposes few restrictions on non-automatic pocketknives which have a folding metal blade less than three inches in length.
-Conceal carry restrictions apply to “dirks,” “switchblade knives,” and “bowie knives.”
+Virginia State knife law imposes few restrictions on pocketknives, which have a folding metal blade less than three inches long.
+Conceal carry restrictions apply to “dirks,” “stilettos,” and “bowie knives.”

 Relevant Statutes: